gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 Here we are back to the [The Main Concern](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#the-main-concern):
 _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._

 As we can see in TEST environment we have 60 request each 10 seconds, the batch process the 60 and start to return null.
 Giving time to the Job finish.
 The problem was in PROD environment.
 The microservice clients does not know about send each 10 seconds, they send any time they want.
 Imagine that the clients stop a while sending Jobs, enough time to 9 ItemReader return null, and start to send a lot of requests again.
 Because of that if the Job started with the limit of 10 threads, now is limited to 1.
 Spring Batch will not replace that 9 threads finished and the Job has 90% less processing power.
-Because of that whe have the Thread Stuck Job:
+Causing the Thread Stuck Job:
 ![PROD](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/thread_stuck.png)

 The impact is easily seeing in this image: